Which of the following best describes revenue in the context of n... | Study Prep in Pearson+

 1

 Step 1: Understand the concept of revenue in financial accounting.
-Revenue refers to the total amount earned from sales of goods or services before any deductions such as returns, allowances, or discounts.
+Revenue refers to the total amount of money earned from sales of goods or services before any deductions such as returns, allowances, or discounts.

-Step 3: Analyze the options provided in the question.
-Identify which option aligns with the definition of revenue as the total amount earned from sales before deductions.
+Step 3: Analyze the options provided in the problem.
+Each option describes a different financial concept, but only one aligns with the definition of revenue.

-Step 4: Eliminate incorrect options.
-For instance, options describing revenue as cash received after deducting liabilities or profit after taxes and interest are not accurate definitions of revenue.
+Step 4: Identify the correct description of revenue.
+Revenue is the total amount earned from sales before any deductions, which matches the last option provided in the problem.

-Step 5: Select the correct answer that matches the definition of revenue in the context of net sales, which is 'The total amount earned from sales before deducting returns, allowances, and discounts.'
+Step 5: Confirm your understanding by reviewing the definition of net sales.
+Net sales are calculated by subtracting returns, allowances, and discounts from total revenue, further emphasizing that revenue is the gross amount earned before these deductions.

 Watch next